 Importantly, exercising whilst pregnant is proven to be safe – with no link between exercise and the risk of having a low-birth weight baby, preterm delivery or miscarriage.
 It also yield a 25% reduction in perinatal depression and a 40% reduction in the risk of gestational diabetes.

-If you want to know more about exercise and pregnancy, or have aches and pains associated with pregnancy that you’d like to get on top of, book a time online or call the clinic on 8490 0777, have a chat to Stef and start your journey today.
-Alternatively, fill out the enquiry form below and we’ll get Stef to give you a call.
+If you want to know more about exercise and pregnancy physiotherapy, or have aches and pains associated with pregnancy that you’d like to get on top of, book a time online or call the clinic on 8490 0777, have a chat to Stef and start your journey to improve health today.